AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md

 ---
 unique-page-id: 18874730
-description: Account Based Marketing Overview - [!DNL Marketo Measure]
+description: Learn about Account-Based Marketing (ABM) and how Adobe Marketo Measure helps Marketing and Sales teams execute successful ABM strategies.
 title: Account Based Marketing Overview
 exl-id: 2ead69c0-66da-439d-a0ba-25c73c4b308c
 feature: Account-based Marketing
 ---
 # Account Based Marketing Overview {#account-based-marketing-overview}

-Below is a brief overview of ABM, the components of the [!DNL Marketo Measure] ABM feature, and how to add it to your [!DNL Salesforce] page layout.
-To read more about ABM, check out [this page](https://business.adobe.com/blog/basics/account-based-marketing){target="_blank"}.
+The following sections provide a brief overview of ABM, the components of the [!DNL Marketo Measure] ABM feature, and how to add it to your [!DNL Salesforce] page layout.
+To read more about ABM, review Adobe's [ABM blog](https://business.adobe.com/blog/basics/account-based-marketing){target="_blank"}.

-To navigate directly to the instructions for setting up ABM within your [!DNL Salesforce] instance, [click here](/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md#setting-up-abm-page-layout-in-salesforce){target="_blank"}.
+For detailed instructions for setting up ABM within your [!DNL Salesforce] instance, go to [Setting up ABM page layout in Salesforce](/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md#setting-up-abm-page-layout-in-salesforce){target="_blank"}.

 ## What is ABM {#what-is-abm}